Working Together - Moving Forwards

 70% of homeless people are male.

 These are strong and compelling reasons for a Man to seek professional help with a psychotherapist or counsellor.

 We know of course that mental health problems can affect anyone, both Men and Women, but we also know that certain mental illnesses affect Men and Women differently.

-I believe that the reason for this is because although Men are clearly suffering with depression and psychological pain, they are far more reluctant to seek help for it, perhaps due to the expectations either real or imagined placed on men by society or perhaps because of their upbringing.
-Then of course, there's also Man’s tendency to want to ‘fix things' for themselves.
+I believe that the reason for this is because although Men are clearly suffering from depression and psychological pain, they are far more reluctant to seek help for it, perhaps due to the expectations either real or imagined placed on men by society or perhaps because of their upbringing.
+Then, of course, there's also Man’s tendency to want to ‘fix things' for themselves.

 I believe part of ‘fixing things’ though, is seeking help.
 We all need help at different times of our lives, if our car was broken down and we weren’t mechanically minded, we wouldn’t hesitate to contact a mechanic.

-Men have exactly the same emotional and psychological needs as a woman does, even if they are expressed in a different way.
+Men have exactly the same emotional and psychological needs as a woman does, even if they are expressed differently.
 Men feel anger and shame and rejection and betrayal and guilt and fear and anxiety and depression and all the other emotions, but traditionally it was frowned on for Men to talk about such things and so it would be Women who would typically seek the help of a therapist.

 In case you hadn’t noticed, Men are different from Women, we are from different planets, Don’t believe me?

 Consider how you would arrange to meet your mate over the phone.
 A quick phone call, get the relevant details, arrange a time and a place and boom, it’s done.

 A woman on the other hand will make that very same phone call to her friend and get the relevant details, arrange a time and a place and...